Skip to content

 It depends on what you watch.

 YouTube TV makes financial sense if you’re replacing a cable subscription that costs $100+ per month.
-You get the same live channels, better DVR than most cable boxes, and no contracts or equipment rental fees.
-For a household of four splitting the cost, that’s roughly $21 per person monthly.
+Same live channels, better DVR, no contracts.
+For a household of four, that’s roughly $21 per person.

-For cord-cutters who mainly watch on-demand shows and movies, YouTube TV is overkill.
-I tested this by tracking my own viewing for 30 days: 85% of my watch time went to on-demand content, not live TV.
-Peacock plus a basic Sling TV plan covered everything I needed at half the cost.
+For cord-cutters who mostly watch on-demand content, YouTube TV is overkill.
+I tracked my viewing for 30 days and 85% went to on-demand, not live TV.
+Peacock plus Sling TV covered my needs at half the cost.

-Sports fans face a different calculation entirely.
-YouTube TV carries ESPN, Fox Sports, TNT (for NBA), and regional sports networks that Peacock can’t match.
-If you watch NFL, NBA, MLB, or college sports several days per week, YouTube TV pays for itself by eliminating your cable bill.
+Sports changes everything.
+YouTube TV carries ESPN, Fox Sports, TNT (for NBA), and regional sports networks that Peacock simply can’t replicate at any price point.
+If you watch NFL, NBA, MLB, or college sports several days per week and you’re currently paying $120+ for cable, YouTube TV pays for itself within the first billing cycle while giving you better DVR than your cable box ever did.

 #Device Compatibility and Streaming Quality

-Both services run on virtually every streaming device sold today.
-Peacock works on Roku, Fire TV, Apple TV, Chromecast with Google TV, LG smart TVs (webOS 4.0+), Samsung smart TVs (2017+), Vizio SmartCast TVs, PlayStation, Xbox, and iOS/Android phones and tablets.
+Device support is a non-issue for either service.
+Both run on Roku, Fire TV, Apple TV, Chromecast with Google TV, LG smart TVs (webOS 4.0+), Samsung smart TVs (2017+), Vizio SmartCast TVs, PlayStation, Xbox, iOS, and Android.
+Google confirms that YouTube TV runs on 15+ device categories.
+You can also change your location on YouTube TV to get different local channels when traveling.

-4K quality is nearly identical on both.
-I tested both on my Samsung CU8000 using a wired Ethernet connection at 300 Mbps, and Peacock’s 4K streams loaded in under 2 seconds with no buffering.
-YouTube TV’s 4K feed requires the 4K Plus add-on at $9.99/month, which is an extra cost that adds up over a year.
-In direct comparison on my LG C4 OLED, I couldn’t spot a meaningful difference between the two services’ 4K output.
+I tested Peacock and YouTube TV side by side on my Samsung CU8000 over a wired 300 Mbps Ethernet connection.
+Peacock’s 4K streams loaded in under 2 seconds with zero buffering.
+YouTube TV’s 4K feed requires the 4K Plus add-on at $9.99/month on top of the base price, and on my LG C4 OLED, I couldn’t spot any meaningful picture quality difference between the two.

 #Running Peacock and YouTube TV Together